 The mantle lengths (ML) of all squid are measured in the first week of arrival after collection.
 A single female is matched with a similarly sized (or slightly smaller) male.
 During each breeding event (once every 2 weeks for each female), the male is moved into the female’s tank for 12 h overnight, and returned to its own tank the next morning for recovery.
 Each male has at least 2 days of recovery between mating events.

 Record Keeping

 Electronic animal records are maintained in the Nyholm lab for ease of input and access.
 Facility records, such as water parameters and purchasing receipts, are maintained in paper and electronic form.
 Temperature and salinity are recorded daily.
 Nitrate, nitrite and ammonia levels are checked 2x per week or more often if animals display signs of distress.

-.Animal identifiers are designated by number and/or letter and monitored for the duration of the animal’s life.
+Animal identifiers are designated by number and/or letter and monitored for the duration of the animal’s life.
 Animal death dates are recorded, and if the animal is euthanized, that is recorded as well.
 Mean longevity in captivity can thus be calculated.

 Each egg clutch is assigned a unique identifier, which includes the cohort alphabet designation.
 For each clutch, the lay date, the approximate number of eggs, the female, and the PVC cave identifier are recorded.